 Stackable Islands

-The use of shipping containers–each with an average cost of $3,400–was found to be the most economical way to create dozens of individual, small private offices and support facilities.
-They are stacked vertically, and hooded with air-flow canopies, creating giant “tented islands,” which minimize the volume of air conditioning needed to cool this massive, 47,000-square-foot Southern California space.
+Using shipping containers—each costing an average cost of $3,400—was the most economical way to create dozens of small private offices and support facilities.
+The containers are stacked vertically and hooded with air-flow canopies, creating giant “tented islands,” which minimize the air conditioning needed to cool this massive, 47,000-square-foot Southern California space. –Christine Lagorio-Chafkin

-DmvA, a Belgian architecture firm, designed the blob vB3, a white, egg-shaped pod, with no one particular function in mind.
+DmvA, a Belgian architecture firm, designed the blob vB3, a white, egg-shaped pod with no particular function in mind.
 It could be used as a garden house, a guest house, a studio–or a spacious, private office.
-The 60-square-foot white egg constructed of wood and polyester, comes equipped with a bathroom, kitchen, and plentiful storage space.
+The 60-square-foot white egg is constructed of wood and polyester and has a bathroom, kitchen, and plentiful storage space.

 Blob vB3